My Iona

 • Try to establish a relationship with your captors and get to know them.
 Captors are less likely to harm you if they respect you and have established a relationship.

-• If forced to present terrorist demands to authorities, either in writing or on tape, state clearly that the demands are from your captors.
+• If forced to present terrorist demands to authorities, either in writing or recording, state clearly that the demands are from your captors.
 Avoid making a plea on your own behalf.

 • Try to stay low to the ground or behind cover from windows or doors, if possible.